Prerequisites¶

 Database User for Privacera Connector¶

 The Privacera connector requires a user to connect to Snowflake and manage access policies.
 The user should have the necessary privileges to manage access policies in Snowflake.
-The suggested name for the user is PRIVACERA_POLICYSYNC_USER
+The suggested name for the user is PRIVACERA_POLICYSYNC_USER, but you can use a different name if preferred.
+You need to create this database user and grant access to the role PRIVACERA_POLICYSYNC_ROLE.

 - Next topic: Setup